CarsonChild/pi-gpio-controller/README.md

     sudo python garden.py
     ```
 5. Now in a browser on another device (Such as a smartphone or laptop), navigate to [RaspberryPiIPAddress]:5000/garden
-  -This should look something like 192.168.1.29:5000/garden
+   - This should look something like 192.168.1.29:5000/garden
-  -If you don't know your pi's IP address, type `hostname -I` in the terminal.
+   - If you don't know your pi's IP address, type `hostname -I` in the terminal.